wearefine/fae/docs/features/slack_notifications.md

 before_save :notify_changes
 ```

+Models created with FAE's scaffold generators include this concern by default so you shouldn't need to take any action here.

-There are a couple of new instance methods to drive this in your models:
+However, there are a couple of new instance methods to drive this in your models:

 ```ruby
 def notifiable_attributes